askmike/gekko/docs/installing_gekko_on_windows.md

 ## Install nodejs

 Gekko runs on nodejs so we have to install that first.
-Head over the [nodejs homepage](http://nodejs.org/) and click on install.
-After downloading the installer will run, you can leave everything on default.
+Head over the [nodejs homepage](http://nodejs.org/) and install the LTS version of nodejs.

 ## Install Gekko